 Often this is just the cream that naturally rises to the top of the milk once it sits in a container for any length of time.

 Blood in breastmilk

 In most cases, blood staining in breastmilk does not indicate a serious medical condition (eg breast cancer), but a mother should see a doctor to have this ruled out.
 It is common to have blood-stained colostrum or milk in the first days after giving birth.
-This is thought to be as a result of the growth of the ducts and milk-making cells in the breast and does not persist beyond about 7 days.
+This is referred to as 'rusty pipe syndrome' and is thought to be as a result of the growth of the ducts and milk-making cells in the breast and does not persist beyond about 7 days.
 Bright red, pink, coffee/chocolate brown, black or olive green coloured breastmilk may suggest the presence of blood.
 The most common cause of blood in breastmilk is a cracked nipple.
 A less common condition that may cause blood in breastmilk is an intraductal papilloma — a small benign wart-like growth on the lining of a milk duct, which bleeds.
 This not breast cancer and usually resolves in a few days.
 It is still a good idea to see a medical adviser.

 Occasionally a baby may pass dark bowel motions or may spit up blood-stained milk.
 This is usually a result of the baby drinking blood-stained breastmilk rather than the blood coming from the baby.
 It often looks like a lot of blood because the blood can form one large lump in the stomach, which the baby spits up.
 Swallowed blood will not harm the baby, but tends to irritate the stomach and makes vomiting more likely.
 However, it is always worthwhile seeking immediate medical advice in these situations.